Yihgv/personal-repo/navigation/blog.md

 N@tM was exciting because I got to share my project with real visitors.
 People were curious about my project, and a few even said they liked the design and the idea behind it.
 One thing that surprised me was how explaining something out loud made me notice small improvements I could make.
-Next time, I’d prepare a shorter explanation and add more visuals and funny factors in my contexts so people will understand the project faster in a fun way.
+Next time, I’d prepare a shorter explanation and add more visuals and funny factors in my contexts so people will understand the project faster in a fun way.And free candy.
+Everything is better with free candy.

 # 4. Project Next Steps 💡